Gay rights in Sweden

 2019 Stronger legal protection against hate crimes for trans people through inclusion in the Freedom of the Press Act, one of Sweden’s fundamental laws

-2024 Parliament approval of new law that makes it possible to change legal gender from 16 years of age, with a parent's or legal guardian's approval – will come into effect on 1 July 2025
+2024 The Riksdag – the Swedish parliament –approves a new law that makes it possible to change legal gender from 16 years of age, with a parent's or legal guardian's approval.
+The law will come into effect on 1 July 2025

 Two women press their foreheads against each other.